zombodb/zombodb/TYPE-MAPPING.md

-phrase      | string, analyzed using ZomboDB's `phrase` analyzer phrase_array | array of strings, analyzed using ZomboDB's `phrase` analyzer fulltext    | string, analyzed using ZomboDB's `phrase` analyzer "language domains" | string, analyzed using the Elasticsearch analyzer of that name
+phrase      | string, analyzed using ZomboDB's `phrase` analyzer phrase_array | array of strings, analyzed using ZomboDB's `phrase` analyzer fulltext    | string, analyzed using ZomboDB's `phrase` analyzer fulltext_with_shingles | string, analyzed using a 2-gram single filter for high-speed right-truncated wildcard support within "quoted phrases"
+"language domains" | string, analyzed using the Elasticsearch analyzer of that name

 ## ZomboDB's `exact` Analyzer